Himanshu-Singh-1/Design-Patterns-Projects/Singh_Himanshu_assign_5/README.txt

 -----------------------------------------------------------------------

 Project Description:
-In this project we need to create objects of two kids types of classes: first & second.
+In this project we need to create objects of two kids types of classes: first & second and then Serialize them again into XML file using java reflection.
+Correctness of code is checked by comparing the input XML and created output XML file.
 Java reflections is used to read the values of all object from input XML file.